 Campaign cash and investments: The Foundation maintains cash and investment accounts for each local program campaign.
 This represents cash remitted to the Foundation from local program coordinators.
 Local coordinators are authorized to accept locally donated and raised funds on behalf of the Foundation.
 Such funds and donations are immediately forwarded to the Foundation, which manages all funds raised and donated based on the use of the Program name and logo.
 The Foundation manages these funds so that the funds are expended in the geographical areas in which the funds originated.
-The balance of these funds at December 31, 2022 and 2021, was \$24,183,929 and \$26,611,445, respectively.
-At December 31, 2022 and 2021, all of these amounts were included in investments.
+The balance of these funds at December 31, 2023 and 2022, was \$24,737,070 and \$24,183,929, respectively.
+At December 31, 2023 and 2022, these amounts were included in cash and investments on the balance sheets.